johnlpage/UniBench/reporting/template.md

 ### Description

-This test compares the performance increasing Atlas instance sizes on performace in an insert-with-secondary-indexes workload.
-The test inserts 3M x 4KB documents with 4 secondary indexes, then measures the time to add 3M documnts.
+This test compares the performance increasing Atlas instance sizes on performance in an insert-with-secondary-indexes workload.
+The test inserts 3M x 4KB documents with 4 secondary indexes, then measures the time to add 3M documents.
 As the instance size increases, both the CPU and RAM increase as we are not using any low-cpu instances at this time.
 From M30 to M40 the cache increases from 2GB to 8GB as the RAM goes from 8GB to 16GB.

 In these tests we are using 2000 provisioned IOPS.

+### Performance

 <!-- MONGO_TABLE:
 {